 Though I didn’t win last time, I did manage to pull in 13 percent of the vote in the 2016 primary without any support from the Democratic party whatsoever, even as the very first black Satanist to ever run for office (you could probably more accurately refer to me as a satanic progressive Democrat).
 This time, I plan to win.

 Let’s be real.
 By all definitions of atheism, I am an atheist whether or not I identify as one on any given day.
 I’m also a humanist.
-It’s humanist tenets—ethical values, aspiring to the greater good of humanity, and being driven by science and data—that guide me as I enter the 2020 race for state Senate in California’s 21st district.
+It’s humanist tenets—ethical values, aspiring to the greater good of humanity, and being driven by science and data—that guide me as I continue my political aspirations in 2020.

 My secular, humanist, and atheist community is full of tenacious, talented, and brave unsilenced inquiry.
 But as a black man, I can’t help but look at the slow motion genocide of the black man in America and ask myself, “Where are the humanists?
 When are the humanists coming to the rescue?”

 I know we all have a lot going on.
 I don’t necessarily blame the atheist, secular, and humanist community for overlooking the data on what amounts to continued segregation and modern slavery of black people, because it’s just not obvious to most of our demographic.
 The fact is, most of the atheist community is white for complex and myriad reasons.

 So it makes sense that most of the atheist community is simply unaware of the facts about the black man’s plight.
 I think I have made enough of the atheist community uncomfortable with my stand-up comedy on this topic at various secular events, so let’s get down to it, because the sooner you see it, the sooner we can do something about it.

 Let’s look at the undeniable effects of over-incarceration on the black community.
 One would assume that humanists would have some interest in these numbers, which show that what is happening is totally inhumane, in part because it destroys the family structure.